dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/facebook_ads.md

 1. Replace the value of the "account id" with the one [copied above](#grab-account-id).

+For more information, read the [General Usage: Credentials.](../../general-usage/credentials)

 ## Run the pipeline

 1. Before running the pipeline, ensure that you have installed all the necessary dependencies by